CIS580/asteroids-bluevolley6/README.md

 7. A laser will break an asteroid into two or more smaller pieces when it hits them.
 These pieces have part of the original asteroid's mass, and velocities that move away from each other.
 If an asteroid is small enough, it is simply destroyed.
 (20 points).

-8. The player's score, level, and lives are displayed on the game screen in some fashion - either through the _drawText()_ method or via an HTML element overlayed on the game screen.
+8. The player's score, level, and lives are displayed on the game screen in some fashion - either through the _drawText()_ method or via an HTML element overlaid on the game screen.
 Instructions on how to play the game appear in some easily-accessible fashion, i.e. on the page, or over the game screen accessed with the _esc_ key (10 points).

 ### Extra Credit